-- 1) Pre-approved appointment A doctor's or dentist's note has been submitted to the school prior to the time of the appointment.
-If possible, please get these in at least one day before the scheduled appointment. - 2) Severe illness in the immediate family - 3) Death in the immediate family - 4) Any other reasons will be granted on a case-by-case basis.
+- 1. Pre-approved appointment A doctor's or dentist's note has been submitted to the school prior to the time of the appointment.
+If possible, please get these in at least one day before the scheduled appointment. - 2.
+Severe illness in the immediate family - 3.
+Death in the immediate family - 4.
+Any other reasons will be granted on a case-by-case basis.
 These will be decided prior to the student's absence from school by the School Director.

 Students will be allowed to check out three (3) times per quarter before parents are notified of excessive absences from school.
-Any extenuating circumstances should be cleared with the grade-level administrator regarding the reason for checkout).
-At that time, the party checking out the student out must sign a document stating that they will provide the information either by fax or by bringing it in before the student returns to school.
+Any extenuating circumstances should be cleared with the grade-level administrator

+Each student is allowed one exception (failing to have information on hand regarding the reason for checkout).
+At that time, the party checking the student out must sign a document stating that they will provide the information either by fax or by bringing it in before the student returns to school.
 If the information is not provided, the student's ability to check out will be forfeited.
 If the information is provided to the school, the student will then be allowed another exception.